Role of domain wall fluctuations in non-Fermi liquid behavior of metamagnets: Introduction

-The paper is organized as following.
-In section \Rmnum{2} we give a description of the system of coupled conducting electrons and itinerant electrons responsible for metamagnetic state.
-We propose a model where the magnetic state splits in to domain walls.
-In section \Rmnum{3} we obtain solution for the domain wall profile and consider the fluctuations around it.
-We then obtain dynamical magnetic susceptibility of the domain wall fluctuations.
+The rest of the paper is organized as following.
+In section \Rmnum{2} we give a description of the three-dimensional system of coupled conducting electrons and itinerant electrons responsible for metamagnetic state.
+We propose a model where system splits in to domain walls due to spacial variation of magnetic field.
+In section \Rmnum{3} the solution for the domain wall is obtained.
+The dynamical magnetic susceptibility of the domain wall fluctuations is then derived.
 In section \Rmnum{4} the temperature dependence of the resistivity caused by the scattering of conducting electrons by the domain wall fluctuations is considered.
 We find transition from quadratic to linear temperature dependence with increasing temperature.
-While this temperature dependence coincides with that due the volume spin-fluctuations. \cite{Moriya}, it starts at much lower temperature.
-In section \Rmnum{5} we discuss the interaction correction\cite{AlAr} at small temperatures.
-It is known that conducting electrons scattering by impurities and spin fluctuations results in important contributions to the temperature dependence of conductivity.\cite{Rosch, Kim_Millis, Paul, Kirkpatrick} We obtain that for domain wall fluctuations the interaction correction to conductivity has temperature dependence predicted for the 2D volume spin fluctuations.\cite{Paul}
+We give a condition when this contribution is larger than that from the volume spin fluctuations. \cite{Shindler, Ueda, Moriya} In section \Rmnum{5} we discuss the so-called interaction correction\cite{AlAr} to the conductivity at small temperatures.
+It is known that scattering of conducting electrons by impurities and spin fluctuations results in important contributions to the temperature dependence of conductivity.\cite{Rosch, Kim_Millis, Paul, Kirkpatrick} We find that for the domain wall fluctuations, the interaction correction to the conductivity has a temperature dependence predicted for the two-dimensional electron system close to ferromagnetic quantum critical point.\cite{Paul}